 It takes some pretty incredible springs to produce the fresh taste of Poland Spring® Brand 100% Natural Spring Water — 8 of them to be exact.
 We carefully select each spring source in Maine based on such things as geologic formation, mineral composition, quality and taste.
-Must be the reason why the Poland Spring brand has become as iconic to the Northeast as the changing of the leaves.
+Must be why folks around here are such big fans (and we’re sure glad they are).

-Ever wondered where Poland Spring® Brand 100% Natural Spring Water comes from?
+Ever wondered where Poland Spring® Brand Natural Spring Water comes from?
 You’re in the right place!
 Grab your coat, lace up your hiking boots and join us on a tour of Maine as we visit each spring.

 Select a spring to get started.

-Just down the road from the original source in Poland, Maine, you’ll find Poland Spring — home to some of the finest tasting spring water in the state.
-Although we no longer use the original Poland Spring source, it continues to flow into the historic spring house, which is open to visitors at the Poland Spring Museum as a reminder of our heritage.
+Just down the road from the original source in Poland, Maine, you’ll find Poland Spring — home to some of the greatest-tasting spring water in the state.
+Although we no longer use the original Poland Spring source, it continues to flow into the historic spring house, which is open to visitors at the Poland Spring Museum as a reminder of how we got our start.

 In the shadow of Pleasant Mountain (which is as lovely as it sounds), Cold Spring is nestled in a picturesque mossy glen in Western Maine.
-Surrounded by waterways, rolling hills and dense forests, the area surrounding Cold Spring looks a lot like the brochure for a picture-perfect summer camp.
-Must be why it’s home to not one, but two of the most historic girls’ summer camps in the country.
+Surrounded by waterways, rolling hills and dense forests, the area around Cold Spring looks a lot like the brochure for a pretty amazing summer camp (because it is).

 Clear Spring could be a history lesson all by itself — a prehistoric history lesson, that is.
-Cold spring water flows from ancient glacial deposits formed during the Ice Age.
-The sand and gravel from which the springs emerge provide the perfect natural filtration system for the refreshing spring water.
+Cold spring water flows from ancient glacial deposits formed during the Ice Age(!).
+The springs bubble up through sand and gravel, providing the perfect natural filtration system for refreshing spring water.
 Yes, this process takes a while.
 But that’s often the case when you’re making something this great-tasting.

-Just down the road from Poland Spring, you’ll find Garden Spring, which is also in Poland (the town, not the country).
+Down the road from Poland Spring, you’ll find Garden Spring, which is also in Poland (the town, not the country).
 With the same sand and gravel deposits as our Poland Spring source, it’s famous around these parts for its fresh-tasting natural spring water.

 Tucked away in the valley between Sugarloaf and Mount Abraham, you’ll find Bradbury Spring.
 It’s partially fed by melting snow and rainwater that comes down from the mountains and reemerges as spring water.
-Don’t forget to pack your skis (or snowboard), because Bradbury Spring is just minutes away from some of the best skiing in the state (and remember to stay hydrated with refreshing Poland Spring water).
+Pack your skis (or snowboard), because Bradbury Spring is just minutes away from some of the best skiing in the state (and remember to stay hydrated with refreshing Poland Spring water).

 Now that you can locate each spring, learn about the science behind spring water.
-We’ll show you how spring water comes to be and the water cycle that makes it possible to have Poland Spring® Brand 100% Natural Spring Water available throughout the Northeast.
+We’ll show you how spring water gets its start and the water cycle that makes it possible to have Poland Spring® Brand 100% Natural Spring Water available throughout the Northeast.learn the basics

-We treat each spring source with the care and respect it deserves.
-Springs are regularly monitored by our Natural Resource Managers and field experts for quality and sustainability.
-After all, we wouldn’t have the water we all love without them.
+We treat each spring source with the great care and respect it deserves.
+Springs are regularly monitored by our natural resource managers and field experts for quality and sustainability.
+We’re proud to share their hard work.see our sustainability efforts